makerdao/mips/MIP74/MIP74.md

 ## Sentence Summary

-MIP74 defines the process used to agree and action permissionless open market operations with funds controlled by MakerDAO.
+MIP74 defines the process used to agree and action Permissionless Open Market Operations with funds controlled by MakerDAO.

 ## Paragraph Summary

-MIP74 defines the process that will be used to agree and take action on a number of permissionless open market operations with funds controlled by MakerDAO.
-The MIP proposes the utilization of the DssKiln module in order to make permissionless open market operations over a predetermined time period.
+MIP74 defines the process that will be used to agree and take action on a number of Permissionless Open Market Operations with funds controlled by MakerDAO.
+The MIP proposes the utilization of the DssKiln module in order to make Permissionless Open Market Operations over a predetermined time period.
 The DssKiln module can be used for but is not limited to: (i) altering asset allocations of the surplus buffer, (ii) DAO treasury management, and/or (iii) management of possible future funds controlled by Core Units or other bodies of MakerDAO.
-For example, the DssKiln is able to perform certain actions that the Maker community has previously proposed and discussed, including an alternative mechanism for MKR burning, and/or purchasing ETH with DAI from the surplus buffer.
+For example, the DssKiln is able to perform certain actions that the Maker community has previously proposed and discussed.
+Including an alternative mechanism for MKR burning, and/or purchasing ETH with DAI from the surplus buffer.

 ## Motivation